What is the Young Double slit experiments? What is the conditions for minima and maxima?

-The superposition of two light waves having zero phase difference or no phase difference is known as Interference of light.
-There are two types of interference possible i.e. constructive interference (superpose in same phase) and destructive interference (superpose in opposite phase).
-For the explanation of interference phenomenon the Thomas Young in 1803 perform an experiment which is nowadays referred to as Young double slit experiment.
+The superposition of two light waves having zero phase difference or no phase difference is known as the Interference of light.
+There are two types of interference possible i.e. constructive interference (superpose in the same phase) and destructive interference (superpose in opposite phase).
+For the explanation of the interference phenomenon, Thomas Young in 1803 performs an experiment which is nowadays referred to as the Young double-slit experiment.

 In Young’s experiment, one source is split into two very narrow parallel slits, separated by a distance d, are cut into a thin sheet of metal.
-So both the slit pass monochromatic light; this monochromatic light from a distant light-source, passes through the slits and eventually hits a screen a comparatively large distance L from the slits; and form an inference pattern on screen.
-If the waves are completely in phase then constructive interference occurs, resulting in a light patch on the screen; on the other hand if the waves are 1800 out of phase then destructive interference occurs, resulting in a dark patch on the screen.
-The experimental setup is sketched in Figure.
+So both the slits pass monochromatic light; this monochromatic light from a distant light-source, passes through the slits and eventually hits a screen a comparatively enormous distance L from the slits; and form an inference pattern on a screen.
+If the waves are completely in phase, then constructive interference occurs, resulting in a light patch on the screen; on the other hand, if the waves are 1800 out of phase then destructive interference occurs, resulting in a dark patch on the screen.
+We sketch the experimental setup in Figure.

 Phase difference and Path difference

-When the two rays travel in constant phase difference and the difference between optical path of both wave is known as path difference.
+When the two rays travel in constant phase difference and the difference between the optical path of both waves is known as path difference.

-If we consider two waves which is originated from two source S1 and S2 meet at point D on the screen and form an interference pattern; the path difference between two wave at a point P is given as:
+If we consider two waves which is originated from two source S1 and S2 meet at point D on the screen and form an interference pattern; It gives the path difference between two wave at a point P as: